Navika Sagar Parikrama II: Departure

+First stopover

-INSV Tarini attempting to circumnavigate the globe by retracing the route of the circumnavigation by the previous edition entered the port of Fremantle in Western Australia on November 9, 2024 after a 39-day voyage of 4,900 nautical miles.
-It's the first port of call in the Navika Sagar Parikrama II.
+INSV Tarini attempting to circumnavigate the globe by retracing the route of the circumnavigation by the previous edition entered the port of Fremantle in Western Australia on November 9, 2024, after a 39-day voyage of 4,900 nautical miles.
+It is the first port of call in the Navika Sagar Parikrama II.
 On its way from starting in Panaji, Goa on October 2, 2024; INSV Tarini faced various weather conditions, from calm seas to fierce winds, with wave heights classified as “sea state 6” on the Beaufort scale.
-The expedition with Lieutenant Commanders Dilna K and Roopa A onboard the boat, crossed Equator on October 16 and Tropic of Capricorn on October 27, 2024.
+The expedition with Lieutenant Commanders Dilna K and Roopa A on board the boat, crossed Equator on October 16 and Tropic of Capricorn on October 27, 2024.
 On arrival, INSV Tarini was received by an enthusiastic crowd, including the Consul General of India in Perth, the Defence Advisor from Canberra, and representatives from both the Indian Navy Sailing Association (INSA) and the Royal Australian Navy.
 The welcoming committee also included Indian Navy veterans living in Australia and members of the media.

-Adding to the cultural significance, the Tamil Association of Western Australia performed traditional music with the Parai Drum and Kombu Tharai drum, offering a taste of India’s vibrant cultural heritage.
-Through Navika Sagar Parikrama II, India is celebrating its women officers and promoting sustainability, diplomacy, and global maritime engagement.
-This latest expedition is an emblem of gender equality, environmental sustainability, and maritime cooperation.
-The progress of the expedition has been closely followed by the Navy Chief, who has been receiving daily updates.
-After a brief halt, the crew is expected to start the second leg of expedition to New Zealand around November 24, 2024.
-The two-member crew of INSV Tarini, Lt Cdr Dilna K and Lt Cdr Roopa A was felicitated in a ceremony organized by Western Australia's Parliament, where members praised their effort.
+The Tamil Association of Western Australia performed traditional music with the Parai Drum and Kombu Tharai drum.
+After a brief halt, the crew is expected to start the second leg of the expedition to New Zealand around November 24, 2024.
+The two-member crew of INSV Tarini, Lt Cdr Dilna K and Lt Cdr Roopa A was felicitated in a ceremony organised by Western Australia's Parliament, where members praised their effort.